Dyke march

 A dyke march is a lesbian visibility and protest march, much like the original Gay Pride parades and gay rights demonstrations.
-The main purpose of a dyke march is the encouragement of activism within the lesbian community.
-Dyke marches commonly take place the Friday or Saturday before LGBT pride parades.
+The main purpose of a dyke march is the encouragement of activism within the lesbian and sapphic community.
+Dyke marches commonly take place the Friday or Saturday before LGBTQ pride parades.
 Larger metropolitan areas usually have several Pride-related happenings (including picnics, workshops, arts festivals, parties, benefits, dances, and bar events) both before and after the march to further community building; with social outreach to specific segments such as older women, women of color, and lesbian parenting groups.